Unboxed-Software/solana-course/content/cpi.md

 While PDAs have no private keys of their own, they can be used by a program to issue an instruction that includes the program address as a signer.
 The only way for the runtime to verify that the address belongs to a program is for the program to supply the seeds used to generate the address in the `signers_seeds` field.
 The Solana runtime will internally call [`create_program_address`](https://docs.rs/solana-program/1.4.4/solana_program/pubkey/struct.Pubkey.html#method.create_program_address) using the seeds provided and the `program_id` of the program calling `invoke_signed`, and compare the result against the addresses supplied in the instruction.
 If any of the addresses match, then the runtime knows that indeed the program associated with this address is the caller and thus authorized to be the signer.

-## Best Practices and Common Pitfalls
+## Best practices and common pitfalls

 There are some common mistakes and things to remember when utilizing CPIs that are important to your program’s security and robustness.
 The first thing to remember is that, as we know by now, we have no control over what information is passed into our programs.
 For this reason, it’s important to always verify the `program_id`, accounts, and data passed into the CPI.
 Without these security checks, someone could submit a transaction that invokes an instruction on a completely different program than was expected, which is not ideal.
 Luckily, there are inherent checks on the validity of any PDAs that are marked as signers within the `invoke_signed` function, but all other accounts and `instruction_data` must be verified somewhere in your program before making the CPI.
 It is also important to remember to make sure you’re targeting the intended instruction on the program you are invoking.
 The easiest way to do this is to read the source code of the program you will be invoking, the same way you would if you were constructing an instruction from the client side.